 - Cathedral of Barcelona

-Accommodation: Catalonia Bar hotel and One Paralelo hostel are both brilliant options for solo and group travellers alike.
+Accommodation: Catalonia Born Hotel and One Paralelo Hostel are both brilliant options for solo and group travelers alike.

 Day 2: Barcelona to Madrid

-The high-speed train from Barcelona to Madrid only takes 2.5 hours to cover 625km!
+The high-speed train from Barcelona to Madrid only takes 2.5 hours to cover 388 miles!
 The train can be taken throughout the day so you can spend the morning in Barcelona, covering places you missed the day before.

 Day 3: Madrid